-Advanced Clinical Practice Program (ACP)
+Advanced Clinical Practice Certificate (ACP)

 This certificate program offers advanced clinical training and education that enhances diagnostic, psychotherapeutic, and consultative skill.
 The program focuses on contemporary practice issues and literature and the most current theoretical and practice knowledge.
 The ACP Program is a three-year program of Clinical Practicum experience and classroom courses resulting in comprehensive, advanced mastery of clinical social work practice and knowledge.
 ACP students are expected to comply with guidelines for academic performance as in the Doctoral Program.
 A certificate is awarded upon successful completion of the program.